Fast Food Pizza Secrets: Employee Confessions Exposed! | Dr. Oz | S10 | Ep 89 | Full Episode

 True and true.

-Although I gotta say, this tastes more like a cracker than a pizza, but I like it a lot.
+Although, I gotta say, this tastes more like a cracker than a pizza, but I like it a lot.

-And you say it only has three ingredients?
+You say it only has three ingredients?

 Three ingredients.